thiblahute/meson-website/Reference-manual.md

 ### library

 Builds a library that is either static or shared depending on the value of `default_library` user option.
-You should use this instead of `shared_library` or `static_library` most of the time.
+You should use this instead of [`shared_library`](#shared_library) or [`static_library`](#static_library) most of the time.
 This allows you to toggle your entire project (including subprojects) from shared to static with only one option.

+The keyword arguments for this are the same as for [`executable`](#executable) with the following addition:

+- `name_prefix` the string that will be used as the suffix for the target by overriding the default (only used for libraries).
+By default this is `lib` on all platforms and compilers except with MSVC where it is omitted.

+`static_library` and `shared_library` also accept this keyword argument.

 ### message